 Figures 9 and 10 summarize the results.
 The CIP deviations decrease after the QE announcements, while they increase after the QT announcements.
 As QE shifts the liquidity composition of U.S. government liabilities towards more liquid short-term assets, the market is flooded with short-term liquidity.
 Higher short-term liquidity lowers the liquidity and convenience yields.
 On the flip side, the QT lowers the supply of liquidity in the market, increasing the liquidity return.
 The quantitative magnitude of a fall in convenience yields after QE announcements is large, on average entailing a two percentage point fall in the convenience yield.
-QT announcements in 2017 have come with a much more muted change in convenience yields, around 0.2 percentage point increase in the convenience yield.17
+The effect of QE on the convenience yield lasts more than 30 weeks.
+QT announcements in 2017 have come with a much more muted change in convenience yields, around an one percentage point increase in the convenience yield lasting for ten weeks.21

 In essence, the quantitative easing shifts the liquidity composition of U.S. government liabilities to more short-term liquid assets, decreasing the liquidity return of U.S. Treasuries relative to that of foreign government bonds.
-We would like to understand, through the lens of our model in Section
+We would like to understand, through the lens of our model in Section 4, how this liquidity channel may affect investors' portfolio choices, specifically their lending to the emerging markets.

-17Recently, Du et al. (2024) show that QT announcements lower the convenience yields on long-term U.S. Treasuries over foreign government bonds.
+21Recently, Du et al. (2024) show that QT announcements lower the convenience yields on long-term U.S. Treasuries over foreign government bonds.
 We also find a similar pattern with the 10-year CIP deviations.